 Examination of the Wreckage

-Christened “Carroll A. Deering,” after the owner’s son, the schooner was built in 1919 by the G.G.
-Deering Company, said to be the oldest active shipbuilder in the country at that time.
-The Deering was also the last of nearly 100 boats built by the G.G.
-Deering Company.
+Christened “Carroll A. Deering,” after the owner’s son, the G.G.
+Deering Company built the schooner in 1919.
+It was also the last of nearly 100 boats built by the G.G.
+Deering Company, said to be the oldest active shipbuilder in the country at that time,.

-Described as being a tremendous ship, measuring 255 feet long and 45 feet across, the Deering was designed for cargo service.
+Described as a tremendous ship designed for cargo service, the Deering measured 255 feet long and 45 feet across.
 Only the best stock was used in constructing this three-deck vessel.
-Her features included an oak ceiling and planking of hard pine, a handsome combination of mahogany, empress, and ash woods were used to finish the interior.
+Her features included an oak ceiling and planking of hard pine, a handsome combination of mahogany, empress, and ash woods to finish the interior.
 Oregon masts measuring 108 feet long, with topmasts measuring 46 feet long flanked the vessel.
 Other luxurious features included a bathroom with open plumbing and cabins fully lit by electricity and heated by steam.

 Indeed, she was a wooden boat enthusiasts’ dream.
 Mrs. Carroll Deering stood at the bow of the ship and christened it using a large bouquet of roses which she scattered as the vessel made its descent down the ways.